Sunday, 10 May 2026

 To convince my parents to travel with me, I began by telling Amma about temples in different places, some of which she already knew.
 To my surprise, she started telling me about temples I had never even heard of.
 What began as my attempt to inspire her turned into a beautiful exchange, which became a source of mutual inspiration.
 Achan would often joke, “I’m just following you two!”
 Later, our little gang of inspiration grew with our daughter becoming an active member of the group.

 While Amma and Achan were fond of temples, I was drawn more to the architecture, the details, the energy, the vibe each place carried.
 My husband, on the other hand, is a choosy traveler, preferring selected experiences over spontaneous stops.
-I Believe he had become a choosy traveler because of his vast number of trips he had during his colleague days.
+I Believe he had become a choosy traveler because of the vast number of trips he had during his colleague days.
 But whether it was temple visits, carefully chosen destinations, or unexpected travels, I found joy in every journey.

 In the early days, most of our travels were in a white Ambassador taxi.
 Sitting in the back seat, feeling the breeze, the freshness of the air, the earthy scent that rose from the sands after a rain, several tea stops, the hot snacks from small roadside shops, each of these simple pleasures added to the charm of our travels.